 (Note that Jesus did speak of “wars and rumors of wars”, however it was in making the point that they are a normal fixture of life and not signs of the end so don't be troubled by them.
 Meanwhile, most Christians are either troubled by them or considering many wars prophetic when they are just a common outcome of human nature.)

 In fact, I never proclaim anything is prophetic and get criticized by some for debunking every popular prophecy theory.
-But just as I changed on sharing my conviction on what year I think the end will start, so too, I'm now breaking precedent and saying something in the news finally is prophetic.
+But just as I changed my stance on date-setting and on sharing my own conviction on what year I think the end will start, so too, I'm now breaking precedent and saying something in the news finally is prophetic.
 (Have to keep my haters guessing...)

 Confirmation?
 My Startling, Revealing Dream That Night